usc-sail/barista/README.md

     make -C tools -j 4 libcppa

-Note: If you cannot install GraphViz (>=2.30) with the system package manager you can sue the Makefile in `barista/tools` directory.
-If you install GraphViz under `barista/tools`, don't forget to add `--with-graphviz=barista/tools/graphviz` when calling the configure script.
+Note: If you cannot install GraphViz (>=2.30) with the system package manager you can use the Makefile in `barista/tools` directory.
+If you install GraphViz under `barista/tools`, don't forget to add `--with-graphviz=tools/graphviz` when calling the configure script.

     make -C tools -j 4 graphviz